dianatataru/ancestryinference_workflow/README.md

     panel15.TOL551.SNPs.fspi.rm.AIMs_counts.filtered.txt \
     > /project/dtataru/ancestryinfer/AIMs_panel15_final.AIMs_counts.full.txt
 ```
+I found a typo in my genotype_filterv4.sh which meant there was no nasutus calls.
+I redid this and am now going to rerun steps 3 and 4, with 4 having different HMM priors.

 ## 1. Aligning all samples to three reference genomes

 Use ```bwa mem``` to map reads from each hybrid individual to all parental references independently.
 Input files are fastq files for all samples, four lanes per sample and two reads per lane (Total 1,232 arrays).
 In the TMPDIR, this creates a folder for each sample, with all reads aligned for each lane run.
 Output is three .sam files for each sample, corresponding to each species' reference genome.
 In the next step, these separate runs will be merged.
 This script is ```map_array_DT.sh ```.